rchain/architecture-docs/contracts/contract-design.rst

-Executing in parallel with a number of other processes, :code:`Contract1` is prompted to send a value, :code:`v`, on the channel :code:`address` i.e the address of :code:`Contract2`.
+Executing in parallel with a number of other processes, :code:`Contract1` is prompted to send a value, :code:`v`, on the channel :code:`address` i.e. the address of :code:`Contract2`.
 If :code:`Contract1` has no value to send, then it is blocked.
 If :code:`Contract2` has not received a value, then it is blocked and the continuation is not triggered.
 Thus, :code:`Contract1` and :code:`Contract2` may execute asynchronously and in parallel.

 Transactions
 -------------------------------------------------------------